 Principle Supporting criteria and payments can be made when you want to.
 Digital cash is protected from things like failures and cyber-attacks, so you feel safe using it.
-This requires the payment to be final and To achieve this, digital cash to be resilient and safe . compliant.
+This requires the payment to be final and To achieve this, digital cash to be resilient and safe .
 Final: Once you make a payment, it can't be reversed or reclaimed. • Compliant : Digital cash will need to comply with all relevant legislation and regulations.
-6 Orderly Stability 0 0 Digital cash will be issued by the Reserve Bank in an orderly way to minimise The Reserve Bank will monitor the impact of issuing digital cash on financial conditions.
+G Orderly Stability Ö Digital cash will be issued by the Reserve Bank in an orderly way to minimise disruption to the financial system and economy.
+The Reserve Bank will monitor the impact of issuing digital cash on financial conditions.
 This includes monitoring whether commercial banks can get enough funding to conduct their businesses.
-0 by the Reserve Bank in an financial conditions.
-This includes monitoring whether commercial
+Controls To achieve this, we must monitor stability and maintain controls .
+The Reserve Bank can control the timing, speed, and amount of digital cash in the economy and will make sure the financial system remains stable.